So much has happened in ten years.

 I do HIIT workouts about three times a week.

-Here’s how I maintain my healthy weight.
+Here’s how I maintain my health.
 It’s not all about exercise and eating!

 Everyone is different.
 I’m not competing with anyone but myself.